 Things to do nearby Stoneygate Barn

-For local shops you will find two supermarkets in Cockermouth, a bakery, butchers, fishmonger, deli, and other special interest shops.
-The town is popular with shoppers thanks to the wide variety of independent shops just perfect for a lazy day browsing.
+For local shops you will find a Sainsbury’s supermarket in Cockermouth, a bakery, butchers, fishmonger, deli, and other special interest shops.
+The town is popular with shoppers thanks to the wide variety of independent stores just perfect for a lazy day browsing.
 The town has several Aladdin's cave style antique and curio shops as well as a popular auction on a Wednesday.

-Ennerdale is within a 20 minute drive of Pardshaw.
-This valley has been managed over the past few years to return it to a wilder more natural state – removing some of the intensive planting and replacing it with a variety of native trees.
+Ennerdale is a 20-minute drive away.
+This valley has been managed over the past few years to return it to a wilder, more natural state – removing some of the intensive planting and replacing it with a variety of native trees.
 You can see all kinds of wildlife and enjoy mountain biking on the forest trails.

-The beautiful Cumbrian coastline is within easy driving distance of Stoneygate Barn.
+The beautiful Cumbrian coastline is within easy driving distance.
 The landscape is varied with sandy and pebble beaches along the coast as well as sand dunes filled with wildlife and birds.
 Try taking the train from Workington to enjoy a tour of the coast as far south as the nature reserves at Silverdale and Arnside on the southern edge of the county.
 Workington itself is a popular, old industrial town with lots of shops, two theatres, a cinema, local museums, and a trampoline park.